-- +Muycs <size> sys_alloc carrier size.
++Muycs <size> sys_alloc carrier size.
 Carriers allocated via sys_alloc will be allocated in sizes which are multiples of the sys_alloc carrier size.
-This is not true for main multiblock carriers and carriers allocated during a memory shortage, though. - +Mummc <amount> Max mseg_alloc carriers.
+This is not true for main multiblock carriers and carriers allocated during a memory shortage, though.
+ERTS Reference Manual erts_alloc

++Mummc <amount> Max mseg_alloc carriers.
 Maximum number of carriers placed in separate memory segments.
 When this limit has been reached, new carriers will be placed in memory retrieved from sys_alloc.